Back to Blog

 Full control, highest fixed cost.
 If you hire your own people in India in 2026, the maths looks roughly like this:

-A complete in-house function (manager, designer, content writer, plus tools) runs a minimum of ₹93,000 to ₹1,95,000 a month once you account for salaries, benefits, software, and overhead.
+A complete in-house function runs a minimum of ₹93,000 to ₹1,95,000 a month once you account for salaries, benefits, software, and overhead.
 And you still own the management headache: hiring, training, leaves, and attrition.

 For most small businesses, in-house only makes financial sense once you're already spending ₹1,50,000+ a month on marketing and need daily, high-volume output.